 Compliance with the standards laid down by local Competent Authorities is required in each country where Vivoryon, or any of its partners or licensees, conducts its activities.
 The Competent Authorities include the EMA and the FDA.
 In order to market Vivoryon's future products in regions such as the European Economic Area, United States of America, Asia Pacific, and other jurisdictions, Vivoryon's licensing partner(s) must obtain separate regulatory approvals.
 The approval procedures vary among countries and can require additional clinical testing, and the time required to obtain approval may differ from that required to obtain for example an approval from the FDA or EMA.
 Moreover, clinical studies conducted in one country may not be accepted by regulatory authorities in other countries.
-Approval by one or more foreign regulatory authorities does not ensure approval by regulatory authorities in other countries or by the FDA or EMA.
+Approval by the FDA or EMA does not ensure approval by Competent Authorities in other countries, and approval by one or more foreign regulatory authorities does not ensure approval by regulatory authorities in other countries or by the FDA or EMA.